kellywx/Posture-Corrector/README.md

    The extension accesses the webcam to scan the user's face and measure the distance from the laptop screen.

-   If the user is sitting too close or too far, the extension provides real-time feedback like “Too Close” or “Too Far”.
+   If the user is sitting too close or too far, the extension provides real-time feedback like “Too Close”

    If the posture is correct, a green indicator confirms “Good to go”.